SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 whack an opponent at Point Blank or Short range.
 Cover: When a target is protected by something -- poor lighting, smoke, fog, a table -- it makes her harder to hit.
-This is represented by a cover modiﬁer, which is added to the combat diﬃculty.
+This is represented by a cover modiﬁer, which is added to the combat difficulty.
 Aiming: Aiming involves careful tracking of the target.
 Characters may perform it against moving targets, but they cannot themselves do anything else in the round in which they aim.
 Each consecutive round